SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/candidate_inspector/README.md

 **Error: "Invalid resolution"**
 - Check that the resolution exists in the database
-- Use `fs inspect --database db.pkl --resolution 1080` without other args to list available data
+- Use `fs inspect --database db.h5 --resolution 1080` without other args to list available data

 **No candidates found**
 - Try broader search criteria